Abdul2/GoForms/README.md

 ### Motivation

-I wrote a form driven web app in Go to help a Dubia based business  (a friend's business) to manage their  property portfolio and learned one or two things about the use GO interfaces, structs and templates to be able to reduce the amount of code to minimum.I will start with the architecture, write pseudo code first before writing actual code (in the first version i worked in pilot mode and compromised on elegance and good design to get something out of the door).
+I wrote a form driven web app in Go to help a Dubia based business  (a friend's business) to manage their  property portfolio and learned one or two things about the use of GO interfaces, structs and templates to be able to reduce the amount of code to minimum.I will start with the architecture, write pseudo code first before writing actual code (in the first version i worked in pilot mode and compromised on elegance and good design to get something out of the door).

 ### Sharing

-I will put out most of my code in the public domain but some of it is considered private. i will run two repos and the bulk of the work will be in the public domain.
+I will put out most of my code in the public domain but some of it is considered private. i will run two repos and the bulk of the work will be in the public repo.

 ### How will it work